- If you prefer to read, here's a full transcription of the entire interview:

 James: Right.
 And in our case, I’m the business owner.
 I’m creating content.
 And I’m doing a bit of the strategy, thinking about what I want to talk about, like you know, I want to have Gert come on and talk about what we’re doing with SEO.
 Like, that’s my decision.
 After me, after I record, it’s then team.
 They take over.
 And I don’t log in and tune-up my website.
 I’ve got team members to do that.
 So what we did is, we brought you into our team, into the Slack channel, and we created an SEO channel and you were dealing directly with my webmaster and a couple of other team members who are involved in content.

 James: That made it much easier for me because I’m not the one that’s going to do the stuff.
 It made it really easy for my team to deal directly with the person who’s consulting on this and actually directing the changes and what’s happening.

 Gert’s typical SOP with clients

 How did you find working with our team, and is this the sort of process you do with others?

-And we really want that the information comes across in the appropriate way, because we’re trying to see results.
-Basically, we have a focus on getting a research site audit ready for a great case study we afterwards want to publish.
+And we really want that the information comes across in the appropriate way because we’re trying to see results.
+Basically, we have a focus on getting a research site audit-ready for a great case study we afterward want to publish.
 So that’s our approach.
 And this really requires that the changes are getting implemented in the correct way.